MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 09/01-MiniLab_Create an App Service Plan.md

 9. Notice that you can add a **Schedule** and **Specify start/end dates** and **Repeat specific days**.

-10. Do you see how you can create different App Service plans for your apps?
+10. Observe how you can create different App Service plans for your apps.

 ## Clean up resources